magepages/mpdocs/docs/promo-bar/index.md

 - Select **Enable = Yes** to enable the module.
 - **Promotion Category**:
-  - **Category Name**: Admin enter a name for the promotion.
+  - **Category Name**: Admin enters a name for the promotion.
 The system will display an error message if left blank.
   - **Action**: Click on the trash icon if you want to delete promotion category.
   - **Add**: Click Add button if you want to create a promotion category.
-- **Allow Customer to Close Promo Bar**: Select **No** to not allow customers to close the promo bar.
+- **Allow Customer to Close Promo Bar**: Select **No** not to allow customers to close the promo bar.
 - **Auto Close Promo Bar After**: Admin set the time period for automatically closing the promo bar
 - **Auto-reopen schedule**: admin select the schedule to activate the promo bar again.